Computational techniques for sheaf cohomology of locally profinite sets: Introduction

 Recent work has demonstrated that analysis of the cohomology of locally profinite sets, ported across Stone duality, yields novel information about the corresponding rings.
 Specifically, the construction of a locally profinite set of size $\aleph_n$ and cohomological dimension $n$, due to Aoki \cite{aoki}, yields a nondescendable faithfully flat map of Boolean rings of size $\aleph_\omega$.
 This, in turn, has implications for the theory of light condensed sets, due to Clausen and Scholze \cites{cond-yt,cond-notes}.
 Aoki's constructions are infinitary-combinatorial in nature; the essential goal of this paper is to further those arguments by providing novel tools and techniques for computing the cohomology of locally profinite sets.
 Nevertheless, our methods remain largely elementary, and no forcing machinery is involved.

 The paper contains three main parts, corresponding to the three main tools developed.
 After expositing the spaces under study in section \ref{sec:overview}, in section \ref{sec:main1} we analyze their sheaf cohomology directly by exhibiting nontrivial cocycles via a nonconstructive argument.
 Here our arguments are within ZFC, but our conclusions are strengthened by cardinal arithmetic bounds.
-In section \ref{sec:main2}, we define $k$-\textit{Fubini} partitions of the spaces, which witness a failure of a certain analog of Fubini's theorem.
+In section \ref{sec:main2}, we define $k$-\textit{sheer} partitions of the spaces, which aid in constructions of cocycles and trivializers.
 We use these partitions to show both vanishing and nonvanishing of certain cohomology groups; we also prove a converse to one of Aoki's main results.
 Lastly, in section \ref{sec:main3} we characterize nonvanishing cohomology purely in terms of nonvanishing top cohomology.
 A better understanding of these top cohomology groups is thus sufficient to resolve all remaining cases.
 All our arguments may be construed as taking place in ZF, with choice only needed in a few places, such as in the existence of an injection $\aleph_1 \inj 2^{\aleph_0}$.

 I am grateful to Justin Tatch Moore and Jeffrey Bergfalk for invaluable advising, as well as to the NSF Graduate Research Fellowship for funding the period of my graduate study during which the majority of this research was undertaken.